darcyg/cresty/README.md

 $ make
 ```

 The executable will be at `src/cresty`.
-Its not super useful yet.
+It's not super useful yet.

 License
 -------